arinet/HandlebarDocs/docs/helpers.md

             would return
             the keyValuePairs parameter
 ```
-### Parameters
-* path: Path to pull info from
-* keyValuePairs: List of key value pairs
-* delimiter: Delimiter to parse path with
-* offset: Offset to start key/value pair loading

 ## Helpers.Path.HasExtension
 ### Summary
 Given path, get whether or not it contains a file extension
 ### Returns
 Whether or not it contains a file extension
+### Parameters
+* path: Path to pull info from
+* extension: extension to look for
 ### Example
 ```
 /first/second/third/somefile.txt
             would return
             True
 ```
-### Parameters
-* path: Path to pull info from
-* extension: extension to look for

 ## Helpers.Path.HasKeyValuePairMatch
 ### Summary
 Given path, determine if key and value exist
 ### Returns
 Whether or not key and value exist
+### Parameters
+* path: Path to pull info from
+* key: Key to look for
+* value: Value to look for
+* delimiter: Delimiter to parse path with
+* offset: Offset to start key/value pair loading
 ### Example
 ```
 path = /k1/v1/k2/v2/k3/v3